Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ::: moniker range="vsts"

-> [!NOTE]
+> [!IMPORTANT]
 > If you are new to creating build pipelines using YAML, then complete the [YAML](../get-started-yaml.md) quickstart first before following these instructions.

-* The sample code above includes a `.vsts-ci.yml` file at the root of the repository.
+The sample code above includes a `.vsts-ci.yml` file at the root of the repository.
 Replace the contents of this file with the following:

     ```yaml
     queue: 'Hosted Linux'